-Earlier this year, Yahoo CEO Marissa Mayer, who tells us she’s not a feminist (and that feminism has become “a more negative word”), both built herself a nursery in the office and also canceled everyone else’s work-from-home situations, because water cooler discussions are apparently more valuable than the people who live far from a Yahoo office, have disabilities that make commuting difficult, have babies but aren’t CEO, etc.
+Back in 2014, Yahoo CEO Marissa Mayer, who tells us she’s not a feminist (and that feminism has become “a more negative word”), both built herself a nursery in the office and also canceled everyone else’s work-from-home situations, because water cooler discussions are apparently more valuable than the people who live far from a Yahoo office, have disabilities that make commuting difficult, have babies but aren’t CEO, etc.

 I find working from home to be much more productive than working in an office because, honestly, we live in human bodies that are inconvenient, messy, and completely unconscious for a third of our lives.
 (Please read the science fiction short story, They’re Made Out of Meat.)

 I wrote a great deal here about the cognitive dissonance of being an abstract thinker in a disappointingly biological casing.
 You know you’re going to have to use the bathroom several times per day.
-Do you really want to live your life such that you share that experience in various small ways with the rest of your same-gender colleagues?
+Do you really want to live your life such that you share that experience in various small ways with your colleagues?
 Do you want to be looked at weirdly for stretching or sitting on the floor or wanting to work on a couch?
 (Ergonomically speaking, the best work position is none of them: it’s moving and shifting your position regularly.)
 Is it that wrong to want to see a tree every few hours?

 I’m most productive first thing in the morning, so I use that time for important work — I don’t waste it on commuting or making my hair look pretty.
 And when I’ve finished writing an article or negotiating a deal, I don’t keep sitting obediently at my desk because that’s what you’re supposed to be doing at 2pm.
 Instead, I go work out, or I make a cocktail.
 Or both.
 There’s no prize for sitting in a chair the most hours straight.

-Speaking of using breaks strategically, I also have a pull-up bar, three kettlebells, and some exercise bands in my apartment, as well as fifty flights of stairs to climb in my building.
+Speaking of using breaks strategically, I also have a pull-up bar, three kettlebells, and some exercise bands in my apartment, as well as fifty flights of stairs to climb in my building (yes, this is very specific).
 You always read dumb advice to take the stairs at work, which I call dumb because at work I am often carrying things and wearing work shoes that are unsuitable for exercise.
 Even “practical” work shoes (flats, low-heeled loafers) are completely inappropriate for any kind of serious stair-climbing.
 When working at home, I can stop and do a couple of pull-ups, or 25 kettlebell swings, or take the elevator to the lobby and walk back up to my apartment.
 All of these are great solutions to that feeling that too many things are happening and you’re not sure what you should do next.